Assam Career : IIT Guwahati Recruitment 2024

-Applications are invited for recruitment of various technical positions or career in IIT Guwahati Assam.
+Applications are invited for recruitment of various project based positions or career in IIT Guwahati Assam.

-Indian Institute of Technology (IIT) Guwahati Assam is inviting applications from eligible candidates for recruitment to the post or career of JRF (GATE) and JRF in the project entitled “An AI based control system for energy resiliency of critical facilities in remote areas” at the Department
+Indian Institute of Technology (IIT) Guwahati Assam is inviting applications from eligible candidates for recruitment to the post or career of Assistant Project Scientist in the project titled

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!